Asterisk name and location lookup AGI

 call prefix is '00'.

-for you.
+you.

 For more information see: Asterisk location lookup AGI

-country and area codes
+country and area code files

 Country code lookups